eric-volz/DefichainPython/docs/source/instructions/progressAndUpdates.rst

 .. admonition:: Package Node Version
     :class: caution

-    Up to date to the node version: `vv3.1.1 - Grand Central <https://github.com/DeFiCh/ain/releases/tag/v3.1.1>`_
+    Up to date to the node version: `v3.1.1 - Grand Central <https://github.com/DeFiCh/ain/releases/tag/v3.1.1>`_

 |:white_check_mark:| = Finished and UpToDate with the specified node version

-|:heavy_minus_sign:| = In Production or not UpToDate
+|:heavy_minus_sign:| = Not up to date: working on it

 |:rotating_light:| = Not yet implemented

-.. tab:: Package
+.. tab:: Implementation

     .. tab:: RPC